 In June 2003, the City of Richmond completed the renovation of Main Street Station and related parking lots.
 Upon completion of the renovation, the Authority was requested by the City to provide management services for both the station and parking facilities.
-The Authority is not responsible for any facility debt and the facility remains property of the City.
-The City agreed to pay all operating expenses in excess of revenues associated with the Authority's management of the facility - this contribution is budgeted so net revenue over expenses equals zero.
+In March 2018, the City of Richmond completed renovations to the Train Shed, making it a venue for larger events such as concerts, festivals, and weddings.
+The Authority was requested by the City to provide management services for the Train Shed upon its completion.
+The Authority is not responsible for any facility debt and the facilities remain property of the City.
+The City agreed to pay all operating expenses in excess of revenues associated with the Authority's management of the facilities - this contribution is budgeted so net revenue over expenses equals zero.
 The Authority submits monthly financial reports, annual budgets, and audited financial statements to the City.
-The Authority's operation of the facility is subject to periodic renewals of the operating agreement, with the current agreement expiring December 31, 2018.
+The Authority's operation of the facilities is subject to periodic renewals of the operating agreement, with the current agreement expiring June 30, 2019.